iesl/knnlm-retrieval-quality/README.md

 # When and how to rely on retrieval in the <i>k</i>NN-LM

-Code to be provided closer to the conference data.
+Code to be provided closer to the conference date.
 In the meantime, please email adrozdov@cs.umass.edu for any questions.

 ## Citation